sourcebroker/deployer-extended/README.md

 This task clear the clears opcache and eaccelaeator cache for WEB context.

 ### Database Tasks

+This tasks allows you to make database operation on current instance and between instances.
+The most useful is ability to pull database from remote instance to current instance: `dep db:pull live` or to move database between remote instances, eg: `dep db:move live dev`

 #### db:download

-Download database from target instance do current instance.
+Download database from target instance to current instance.
 There is required option --dumpcode to be passed.

 Example call:

       dep db:download live --dumpcode=0772a8d396911951022db5ea385535f6

 __Notice!:__ Usually you do not need to run this command as its part of db:pull and db:move command.

 #### db:export

 Export database to database storage on current instance.

-The database will be stored on current instance database storage as two separate files.
+The database will be stored in two separate files.
 One with tables structure.
 The second with data only.

-2017-02-26_14:56:08#server:live#dbcode:database_default#type:data#dumpcode:362d7ca0ff065f489c9b79d0a73720f5.sql
-2017-02-26_14:56:08#server:live#dbcode:database_default#type:structure#dumpcode:362d7ca0ff065f489c9b79d0a73720f5.sql
+Example files:

+* <sup>2017-02-26_14:56:08#server:live#dbcode:database_default#type:data#dumpcode:362d7ca0ff065f489c9b79d0a73720f5.sql</sup>
+* <sup>2017-02-26_14:56:08#server:live#dbcode:database_default#type:structure#dumpcode:362d7ca0ff065f489c9b79d0a73720f5.sql</sup>

 Example call: